-(Or ‘Why we work with both the mind and the body in body psychotherapy’)
+(Or ‘Why we work with both the mind and the body in somatic psychotherapy’)

 As a remedial massage therapist specialising in body-mind massage, I would help my clients release the tension and stuck emotions in their body.
 They would report that they felt immediate relief and felt wonderful.
 However this relief wouldn’t last.
 The next time they came to see me the same patterns of tension would be back.
 Why?
 Because your mind is stronger than my hands.
 And these patterns of tension are like armour that protects you from painful feelings that you couldn’t deal with at the time (anger, sadness, stress).
 Having a massage gave immediate relief to the symptoms, but left the cause – the wound – untouched.